Pankswork/go-web-app/README.md

 CLick on New App>Update only these values:
 Application name:go-web-app,Project name:default,sync policy:auto,Tick Self Heal,Repo :Your Github Repo URL,path with updated there you have to select,cluster url :default,namespace:default,value files:values.yaml then click on create.

+Once its synced and healthy you can with the app via argocd and local host.